briancaffey/django-step-by-step/vuepress-docs/docs/deploy/overview/README.md

 # Overview of options for deploying μblog

-This article will give an overview of the different ways that μblog can be deployed using different tools.
+This page will provide an overview of the different ways that μblog can be deployed using different services and tools.

-This project demonstrates how to deploy the μblog application to several different deployment targets:
+Here are some of the different ways that you can deploy the μblog application, from simple to complex:

 - docker swarm running on a Raspberry Pi on your local network
 - Kubernetes cluster running locally on minikube
-- Heroku (for Django app) & Netlify (for Vue/Quasar app)
+- Heroku (for Django app) & Netlify (for the Vue/Quasar app)
 - DigitalOcean using docker swarm pre-installed on a droplet from the DigitalOcean marketplace
 - AWS ECS cluster running on Fargate compute instances
 - AWS EKS cluster running on EC2 instances